phosgene89/despell/README.md

 Output:

-    our minds are compute4s madee of meat. - marvin misnky our minds are computers made of meat. - marvin minsky our minds are computers made of meeat. - marvin minsky our minnds are computers made of meat. - marvin minsky our minsd are computers made of meat. - marvij minsky our minds are computrrs madde of meat. - marvin minsky our minds are computers made of emat. - marvin minsky ourm inds are komputers made of meat. - marvin minsky our minds qre cmooputers made of meeat. - marvin minsky our minds are vomputers made of meat.  -marvin minsky
+    Our mminds are compiters madeo f meat. - Marvin Minsky Our minds are computers made of meta. - Mqrvin Minskt Our minds are computerss mdae of meat.  - Marvin Minscy Oru minds are computers made of meat. - Marvin Minsky Our minds arw kompuetra made of meat. - Marvin Minsky Our minds are co,putere  ade of meta. - Marvin Minsky Our minds are computers maade of emat. - Marvin Minsky Our minds are computers made of maet. - Ma4vin Minsk Our minds are computers made of mea. - Marvin Minky Our mynds are computesr made of meat. - Marvin Minsky

 #### Requirements
 Python 3, numpy